yecril71pl/cpp-docs.pl-pl/docs/mfc/reference/cmfcvisualmanageroffice2003-class.md

  Wskaźnik do kontekstu urządzenia.

  [in] *rect*
- Prostokąt ograniczający menu do narysowania.
+ Prostokąt otaczający menu do narysowania.

  [in] *stanu*
  Stan przycisku.